m1k3/modifier-refactoring/README.md

 14. Teasing out the merger class where the merge code can live.
 It could be also split, because there are the transformation methods, but this seems to be enough.

+15. Ran out of time so I am doing one more refactoring on Merger#combine_hashes and calling it.